directus-labs/guest-authoring/post/passwordless-authentication-in-directus-flows-with-plivo/index.md

 }
 ```

-## Testing the Flow
+### Testing the Flow

-- Back in the browser and navigate to the Trigger URL we noted earlier.
-- Staying in the browser, edit the Trigger URL appending `?phone_number={YOUR_NUMBER}&country_code={YOUR_COUNTRY_CODE}`.
-Replace {YOUR_NUMBER} with your phone number and {YOUR_COUNTRY_CODE} with your country code.
-- Hit enter and you should see a response from our Directus flow with the `otp_session_uuid`.
+Open your browser to your trigger URL appended with `?phone_number={YOUR_NUMBER}&country_code={YOUR_COUNTRY_CODE}`, replacing the values with your real number.

+Directus will respond with a `otp_session_uuid`.
 This UUID is the OTP session ID that we will use to verify the OTP code.
-- You should also receive an OTP code via SMS to the phone number you provided.
+You should also receive an OTP code via SMS to the phone number you provided.
 Make a note of the OTP code.
-- The `otp_session_uuid` has also been stored against the user account.
+The `otp_session_uuid` has also been stored against the user account.
-- Make a note of this `otp_session_uuid` as we will need it later.

 ![](login_flow.png)